CogStack/MedCATtrainer/docs/project_admin.md

 2\.
 Select 'Concept Dbs'
 ![](_static/img/select-concept-dbs.png)

 3\.
-Select the Concept DB entry, and choose the action 'Import Concept', then press the 'Go' button.
+Select the Concept DB entry, and choose the action 'Import concepts', then press the 'Go' button.
 ![](_static/img/import-concepts.png)

 Once the concept imports are complete the solr search services will contain 'collections' that are used by a Django view